Dina Neal

-Dina Neal (born 1972 in Las Vegas, Nevada) is an American politician and a Democratic member of the Nevada Senate, serving since November 4, 2020.
+Dina Neal (born 1972) is an American politician and a Democratic member of the Nevada Senate, serving since November 4, 2020.
 She represents District 4.
 Neal is a member of the National Black Caucus of State Legislators.

 Education

 Neal earned her BA in political science from Southern University and A&M College and her JD from its Southern University Law Center.